ppatierno/nginx-strimzi-kafka-bridge/README.md

 kubectl apply -f kubernetes/nginx.yaml
 ```

+> if you are deploying on OpenShift (3.x) you could get a "permission denied" in Nginx during its starting process.
+You can get more information about how to fix it [here](https://access.redhat.com/solutions/3419001).

 ### Kubernetes Ingress

 This repository also provides a Kubernetes Ingress definition for exposing the Nginx reverse proxy.